MrJohz/blog/content/posts/xxxx-why-test/index.md

 In this post, I’ve tried to present my approach to testing as, principally, a tool for making my life as a software developer easier: it allows me to write code more quickly by providing a way to check that what I’m writing works; it allows me to refactor more confidently by enforcing that what I’m writing adheres to a certain interface; and it encourages better design through the natural pressures that come from the tests I’m writing.

 Like I said at the start, the value here isn’t just some arbitrary vision of what Good Code™ should look like, or even correctness.
 (I’d go as far as to say that making code correct often involves a lot more than just tests, and tests are just one small part of that, but I’ll bang the static typing drum some other time.)
 Writing tests makes me faster overall[^faster-tests], and more confident in my work.
 I made the comparison earlier to an IDE, and it feels similar.
-An IDE is not necessary to be a developer, but it will highlight my code, identify unused variables, allow me to navigate the codebase I’m working on easily, and generally make my life easier.
+As a developer, an IDE isn't necessary, but it will highlight my code, identify unused variables, allow me to navigate the codebase I’m working on easily, and generally make my life easier.
 Tests are a form of that that have the added convenience of being shared by my entire team.

 [^faster-tests]: The corollary of that is that when writing tests really slows me down, I tend to write a lot fewer of them and only when I feel like they’re adding a lot of value.
 For example, I tend to only tests UI components when the logic gets complex, otherwise the value I get from testing is minimal compared to the work I need to put in to get the tests running.